zwets/gtdb-taxo/README.md

 ### Examples: Command-line Use

-The default is to search on any part of the taxon name:
+Search on any part of the taxon name:

 ```bash
 $ ./gtdb-taxo Staph